Cirkit Designer Logo

 Q: Can I use the DC Board Mount Plug for AC power?

-A: No, the plug is designed specifically for DC power.
-Using it for AC power can result in damage or unsafe operation.
+A: No, the plug is designed specifically for DC power connections.
+Using it for AC power may result in damage or unsafe operation.

-Q: How do I determine the correct barrel size for my application?
+Q: How do I choose the right barrel size for my application?

-Q: Can I use this plug for high-current applications?
+Q: Can I use this plug for high-power applications?